-To create a new one, click New.
+To create a new box, click New.
 Select a box type to match your automation:

-- Script - To automate using Bash, PowerShell, Salt, Ansible, Puppet, or Chef.
+- Script - Automate using Bash, PowerShell, Salt, Ansible, Puppet, or Chef.

-- Deployment Policy - To select and share infrastructure resources, networking, and more from a cloud provider.
+- Deployment Policy - Select and share infrastructure resources, networking, and more from a cloud provider.